seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-**Every dated item in `items` reaches the answer, and compression is the only thing that may shrink it.** A catalyst tracked in state and absent from the answer is invisible to the Boss while the engine holds it against his positions, and the next run prints it as `БЕЗ ИЗМЕНЕНИЙ` — unchanged from a state he was never shown.
+**Every dated item in `items` reaches the answer, and compression is the only thing that may shrink it.** A catalyst tracked in state and absent from the answer is invisible to the Boss while the engine holds it in state, and the next run prints it as `БЕЗ ИЗМЕНЕНИЙ` — unchanged from a state he was never shown.
 Measured 01.09: state carried fourteen dated catalysts and the answer printed five, and the nine silent ones included an item opened that day and two events inside the holding window of published setups.
 The